clearlinux/clear-linux-documentation/source/index.rst

          **autospec** is a tool to assist in the automated creation and maintenance of RPM packaging in Clear Linux OS.

-      :ref:`dlrs`
-         This tutorial shows you how to run benchmarking workloads in Clear Linux OS using TensorFlow\* or PyTorch\* with the Deep Learning Reference Stack.

       :ref:`docker`
          Clear Linux OS supports multiple containerization platforms, including a Docker solution.